 Accutane, a form of Vitamin A that’s prescribed to treat acne, should never be taken during pregnancy.
 Isotretinoin, the active ingredient in Accutane, has been linked to severe infant birth defects and in some instances, infant death.
 According to the FDA, at least 25 to 35% of all pregnant women who take Accutane will have an infant with birth defects.
 In fact, experts state that Accutane shouldn’t be used three years prior to conception.

-Please see this Post we did on Diflucan and its potential to cause birth defects, particularly miscarriages.
+Please see and its potential to cause birth defects, particularly miscarriages.
 Diflucan, or fluconazole as it is also known, is given to women with stubborn yeast infections.
 In pregnant women it has been linked to miscarriages.

 Non-steroidal anti-inflammatory drugs, more commonly known as NSAIDs, have been linked to a small risk of birth defects, including neural tube defects, limb abnormalities, microphthalmia, and more.
 The most common forms of NSAIDs are over-the-counter medications such as: